christianvuerings/phabricator-autoland/README.md

 * Builds pass
 * Active landing operation passes
 * The `#autoland` tag is included in the summary
+### As a reviewer, how do I ensure a diff doesn't land when it still requires changes?

+Make sure to set the status of the diff to `Request Changes`.
+That way, the autoland won't kick in.

+### Will it auto-land even if someone leaves comments?

+Yes.
+In order to block the diff, set the status to `Request Changes`.

+### Do I have to leave my PR tab open in order for it to auto-land?

+No. The extension will open a new tab in the background for you.

+### Do I have to keep the Chrome window open in order for it to auto-land?

+Yes.
+The extension does Chrome to be running.

+### Does it take review approval into account?

+Yes

 ### How does the extension work?